haurhi/RepData_PeerAssessment1/PA1.md

 ```

 ### 4. New histogram, mean and median
 Imputing missing data does not change the mean of total steps, but reduces the median value.
-They become the same value in the end.
+Also, They become the same value in the end.

 ```r
 t_step <- act_new %>%